Tohrusky/Final2x/README.md

 ```

 #### For Deb/Ubuntu
-set 777 permission for the file and resourse folder
+set 777 permission for the file and resources folder

 ## Features